croton.news

 Corrections Log

 We believe accountability requires maintaining a public record of our errors.
-Of 81 published articles, 58 have been verified against official meeting minutes.
 Articles that have not yet been verified display a warning notice.
 This is an ongoing process.

 Date Article Correction

 April 29, 2026 Five Candidates Debate EdTech, Phones, and AI at Packed Board of Education Forum Corrected attendance from “over 300” to approximately 100 (venue capacity).
 Changed headline from “Candidates Clash” to “Five Candidates Debate” to reflect the cordial tone.
-Corrected moderator name from “Dani Zelliger” to Danny Zeliger.
+Corrected moderator name from “Dani Zelliger” to Dan Zeliger (amended July 15, 2026: official minutes spell it Dan, not Danny as this note previously read).
 Revised language that overstated conflict between candidates.
 Replaced fabricated superintendent name “Dr. Bauer O’Shaughnessy” with Superintendent Stephen Walker.
 Corrected “CET (Croton Elementary School)” to Carrie E. Tompkins Elementary School (CET).
 Fixed Bhatnagar bio from “nearly 30 years” to twenty years per official CHUFSD bio; clarified her role as Dav Pilkey’s editor rather than “developer” of Captain Underpants.

 April 29, 2026 Zoning Board Approves Two Home Addition Variances Corrected headline from “Three Home Additions” to “Two” — 59 Sunset Drive was deferred, not approved.
 Replaced unresolved speaker tag with ZBA Chair James Tuman.